collamaf/SimDaVinci/README_DaVinci.md

 - Fixed error in geometry relative to the dimension of the dummy2 in GaSet3.
 - Fixed error in geometry relative to the dimension of the absorber in GaSet3.

+2018.12.12 by MorettiR (afternoon)
+- Now you can choose di thickness of the source in GaSet3.

 ## TO DO's